< Anterolateral abdominal

 An important function of the large intestine is the absorption of water from the ingested food.
 The stomach as well as the large intestine are not vital organs in terms of food absorption, whereas the small intestine is.

 In the anterior view of the liver, it seems as if the falciform ligament is dividing the liver.
-However, an imaginary plane that is shifted to the right and passes the gallbladder and inferior vena cava divides the liver into right and left lobes.
-This plane will allow us to divide the liver in halves of equal volumes.
+However, an imaginary plane that is shifted to the right and passes the gallbladder and inferior vena cava divides the liver into right and left lobes of equal volumes.

 In the inferior view, the left lobe seems to include both the quadrate and caudate lobes.
-However, the caudate lobe is independent from the left and right lobes considering its vasculature.
+However, the caudate lobe is independent from the left and right lobes considering its vasculature (Fig. 6-42).
 Detailed liver segments in the right and left lobes are not introduced in this book.

 One can discover the portal triad in the porta hepatis (hilum of liver) that is between the quadrate and caudate lobes (Fig. 6-21).
 The portal triad consists of the portal vein (Fig. 6-47, common hepatic duct (Fig. 6-39), and proper hepatic artery (Fig. 6-42).